edx-solutions/devstack/README.rst

 ``make dev.sync.provision`` in order to recreate up-to-date databases, static assets, etc.

-If making a patch to a named release, you should pull and use Docker images which were tagged for that release.

 Changing LMS/CMS settings
 -------------------------
 The LMS and CMS read many configuration settings from the container filesystem